Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 - Other branches - They have numerous amounts of temples including large ones in different areas of North India and charity institutions.

 The sampraday operates in a decentrilized manner and the temple(s) is run according to the standard and style of the present Mahant.
-Even though each temple(s) under a certain Mahant and are independant, the unity between all the Nimbarki's is astounding, especially since there are slight differents in bhav(mood) towards Radha Krishna.
+Even though the temple(s) under a certain Mahant and are independant, the unity between all the Nimbarki's is astounding.

 <img sarc="images/nimbark/kathia_baba.jpg" width=20% height=20%>